0luwatunmise/Octra_labs-ocs01-test-guide/README.md

 A step-by-step guide to build and run octralabs ocs01 test.
 Works on windows, macos and linux

 ## Prerequisites
-- Must have previously Installed Octra_Pre_client CLI and generated a wallet
+- Must have previously generated a wallet and Installed Octra_Pre_client CLI
+- Follow this guide first if you haven't: https://github.com/0luwatunmise/Octra-Labs

 - Install rust if not Installed, If installed skip
 ```bash
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 source $HOME/.cargo/env
 ```
-## confirm rust is installed
+## Confirm rust is installed
 ```
 rustc --version
 ```